FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 > **Note**
 >
-> Copilot can be registered to ARM (A12OPTS ARM=YES), but the Transfer CFTs cannot.
+> Note: Copilot can be registered to ARM (A12OPTS ARM=YES), but the Transfer CFTs cannot.
 If a host fails, the ARM will not restart that host's Copilot on another host.

 ### PORT statement (connection dispatcher)